Namasi-PhD/Namasi-PhD.github.io/index.md

 Quantum Advantage occurs when a quantum device solves a useful, real-world problem faster or more accurately than the best possible classical supercomputer.
 To reach this, we must scale to large-scale problems where the "quantum speedup" (often exponential) finally overtakes the raw processing speed of classical hardware.

-We are currently in the NISQ (Noisy Intermediate-Scale Quantum) era.
+We are currently in the Noisy Intermediate-Scale Quantum (NISQ) era.
 Our hardware is limited by:
 *   **Qubit Count:** Not enough "memory" for large problems.
 *   **Hardware Noise:** Environmental interference causes "decoherence," leading to errors.
 *   **Connectivity:** Physical limitations on how many qubits can "talk" to each other.